ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

   - You have your private keys inside the .env file and you have downloaded dotenv package by running `npm i dotenv`.
   - Your Subnet has NativeMinter precompile with bridgeAdmin account as the admin.
   - You have created a contractAddresses.js file inside the variables folder.
 If you did not create this file, deploy.js would fail.
+  - If you are trying to bridge from Subnet to avax, in other words trying to burn from Subnet and release from avax, make sure that AvaxBridge has enough ERC20 tokens to release.

 ## Security and Maintenance